daronphang/programming-resources/architectures/software/clean/clean.md

 ### Entities (Domain)

-Entities encapsulate **Enterprise wide business rules**.
+Entities encapsulate **enterprise wide business rules**.
 An entity can be an object with methods, or it can be a set of data structures and functions.

 If you don’t have an enterprise, and are just writing a single application, then these entities are the business objects of the application.
 They encapsulate the most general and high-level rules.
 They are the least likely to change when something external changes.